Furosemide: 7 things you should know

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

 - Dizziness on standing, gastrointestinal disturbances, changes in blood counts, and alterations in cholesterol levels or liver function.

 - Furosemide's effect is very strong.
-Can lead to a significant depletion of electrolytes which may lead to side effects such as muscle cramps and an irregular heart beat; risk is greater in people with a restricted salt intake or on certain medications.
+Use can lead to a significant depletion of electrolytes which may lead to side effects such as muscle cramps and an irregular heartbeat; the risk is greater in people with a restricted salt intake or on certain medications.